Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Access to saved credentials

-AutoConnect stores the established WiFi connection in the EEPROM of the ESP8266/ESP32 module and equips the class to access it from the sketch.
+AutoConnect stores the established WiFi connection in the flash of the ESP8266/ESP32 module and equips the class to access it from the sketch.
 You can read, write or erase the credentials using this class individually.
-It's [AutoConnectCredential](credit.md#autoconnectcredential) class which provides the access method to the saved credentials in EEPROM.
-Refer to section [Saved credentail access](credit.md) for details.
+It's [AutoConnectCredential](credit.md#autoconnectcredential) class which provides the access method to the saved credentials in the flash.
+Refer to section [Saved credentials access](credit.md) for details.

+!!! note "Where to store credentials in ESP32 with AutoConnect v1.0.0 or later"
+    Since v1.0.0, credentials are stored in nvs of ESP32.
+AutoConnect v1.0.0 or later accesses the credentials area using the **Preferences** class with the arduino esp-32 core.
+So in ESP32, the credentials are not in the EEPROM, it is in the namespace **AC_CREDT** of the nvs.
+See [Saved credentials access](credit.md) for details.
+    In ESP8266, it is saved in EEPROM as is conventionally done.

 ### <i class="fa fa-caret-right"></i> Automatic reconnect